{1}

 Centers for Disease Control and Prevention

 Hours Offered: Up to 11 | Associated Cost: Free | Expires: Dates Vary.
 The CDC offers interactive training that assists providers in applying the CDC's guidelines on safe prescribing.
 Modules are worth 1.0 credits each, self-paced, and free of charge.
-You must be logged into the CDC's online education platform, TCEO, to access the modules best and claim credit.
-Instructions can be found here.

 Pain Management and Opioids CME